daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 - bar an object with x, y as number and title a string

 So just by defining your initial values within the constructor most of your types should be good to go. :+1:
-(I did not forget formatter - we will adress it later)
+(Dont worry — I did not forget formatter, we'll get to it shortly)

-I mean types are already awesome but we can do even better.
+Types are already awesome but we can do even better.
 Look at the intellisense in VS Code.

 ![intellisenseTitleTyped](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/intellisenseTitleTyped.png)

-really minimal... let's add some JSDoc.
+Currently it's really minimal...
+So let's add some JSDoc:

 ```js
 /**